techidaily/site-extra-information/source/_posts/unveiling-the-secrets-of-professional-srt-file-generation.md

 Step6 Finally, save the file in .srt format by clicking **‘File’ > Save.** Then under **‘Save As’** enter the file name and add .srt as the preferred extension for your file.
 Click the ‘Save’ button to complete the task.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QRaEdFMU-Xc?si=OjaiTvlogJy5wHhN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 3: How to create an SRT file for video on Mac?

 Are you using a Mac computer?
 Don't panic, we got you covered with the step-by-step instructions to create a .srt subtitle file and such a computer.